-In addition to the requirements for the DPS-1 notation, a third independent position reference system, a third wind sensor and a third gyro-compass are to be provided.
+In addition to the requirements for the DPS-1 notation, a third independent position reference system, a third wind sensor and a third vessel heading sensor are to be provided.
 A single fault is not to affect simultaneously more than one position reference system (i.e., no common mode failures).